rfo909/CFT/doc/Doc.md

 :quit                    - terminate CFT
 ```

 Confusing colon commands with shortcuts?
-You're not alone.

 Colon commands exist outside the language, and are fixed (written in Java), while shortcuts run CFT program